romelperez/ukti/README.md

 If the specified locale to be used is not defined (`'hi'`) then the default locale (`'es'`) is used.

+Locales translations are optional (except the default one) but the all definition properties have to be specified.

 ## Templates

 Translations texts are templates supporting variables with optional conditionals.